Ealing Common Depot: History

 Major reorganisation of the tracks around the edge of the depot occurred in the 1930s.
 The Piccadilly line was extended from Hammersmith to South Harrow on 4 July 1932, duplicating the District line service, and reached Uxbridge in late 1933.
 Piccadilly line trains also ran to Northfields from 9 January 1933, and onwards to Hounslow West from 13 March, again duplicating District line services.
 The westbound District line track from Acton Town towards Ealing Common had been organised as a flying junction since 1910, so that trains did not conflict with movements on the line to Northfields.
 Quadrupling of the tracks between Acton Town and Northfields was completed on 18 December 1932, and the additional eastbound track passed under the lines to Ealing Common and under several of the sidings in the depot, to reach Acton Town station.
 A new depot for Piccadilly line trains was constructed beyond Northfields station, and a few District line trains were stabled there, to operate the service to Hounslow West.
 In addition, some Piccadilly line trains were stabled at Ealing Common.
 This arrangement continued until 1964, after which Ealing Common was only used for District line stock and Northfields for Piccadilly line stock.

 Acton Works continued to be the centre for major overhauls on stock from all lines on the Underground until 1985, when increased intervals between overhauls, better reliability of train equipment, and the age of some of the equipment at Acton resulted in maintenance functions being devolved back to the depots on each line.
 A new heavy repair shop was constructed at Ealing Common and opened at the end of 1990.
 It was located at the Acton Town end of the depot, on the high level sidings, and was officially the Depot Engineering Support Unit (DESU), but it was short-lived, as its function was soon moved back to Acton Works.
 The building has since been used to store vehicles belonging to the London Transport Museum collection.
 In 2009 it held over 370,000 items, and included 65000 sqft of environmentally controlled storage, where items are catalogued and conserved.
 It is not normally open to the public, but does so for occasional special events.

 D Stock trains were transferred to the museum yard via Ealing Common Depot, and were then loaded onto low-loader trucks to be taken away for refurbishment.
 The trains were also returned to LUL this way.

+In 2019, tracks to the car sheds were re-organised to facilitate the stabling of S7 Stock at the depot.
+Shed roads 6 and 7 were removed, and pointwork on the entry and exit tracks to the sheds was revamped.